azurerose-98/faceplant/README.md

     1. the filename of the tagret word list<br />
     2. the filename of the target page list<br />
 <br />
-It is dependent on a file called "userapp.json" containing the App ID and App Secret to be used<br />
+It is dependent on a file called "userapp.json" containing the App ID and App Secret in JSON format<br />
 </p>

 </body>